-Today’s topic is – ‘how to control emotions in daily life, I will reveal some of the secrets about how to control emotions in this article from my own experience.
-After reading this you will have a better understanding about controlling your emotions in everyday life.
-There are many directions in psychology, cognitive therapy is closer to me in my spirit.
-I further express its essence in my way.
-I do not mean a rigid limitation of experiences, but a sensitive interaction with them.
+Today’s topic is – ‘how to control emotions in daily life, I will reveal some of the secrets about controlling emotions in this article from my own experience.
+After reading this, you will have a better understanding of controlling your emotions in everyday life.

 Most people think that life will improve if the people around them change.
-Significant changes happen when we get life experience, and stop dissolving in hackneyed emotions.
+But significant changes happen when we get life experience and stop dissolving in hackneyed emotions.

 It is difficult to overestimate the moment of transition from complete absorption by emotion to the admission “and not I drive?”.
-So, there is a chance to deal with emotion.
-Otherwise, it remains to ecstatically twist the same childhood experiences until old age.
+So, there is a chance to deal with the feelings.
+Otherwise, it remains to twist the same childhood experiences until old age ecstatically.

 In my old articles, I have already said that emotion is the energy of understanding.
 We understand that “good” is happening – and the soul is light.
-We understand that an injustice has happened – and anger claims sound in our souls.
+We know that an injustice has occurred – and anger claims sound in our souls.

 Emotion can be thought of as the psychic smell of an event reflected in the mind.
 Negative projections of events stink of anxiety.
 The positive ones are fragrant with joy.
 An already untwisted emotion is avalanche-like exacerbated by kindred understandings.

 You make a mistake; you realize that you are not ideal – and you get upset.
 Upset, you seem like a bore to yourself – and this makes you upset additionally.
 In bad taste, you lose strength and fall into apathy.
 In general, one’s mind deserves the closest attention because it dictates the mood of the whole life.